 Cron is a task that is also known as a daemon (background process activated according to a set schedule) in the UNIX-like operating system.
 Cron jobs are just the tasks scheduled in cron, which are waiting in the background for activation.

 Cron jobs are stored in the crontab files.
 A cron job requires pieces of information like minutes, hours, days of the month, months, days of the week, and the particular command.

-Cron Table.
-It stores the cron commands for execution.
+Cron Table stores the cron commands for execution.
 These cron commands are processed in the background for activation at a set schedule.
 A crontab syntax includes pieces of information about a minute, hour, day of the month, month, day of the week, and the particular command.